thiberge/microscopy-instrumentation/README.md

 #### General categories of elements:

-* Objectives
+* Objectives: List of all Objectives used in the lab
-* Filters (supplier, catalogue number or custom supplier assigned name or number, description, tiff/jpeg uploaded spectra)
+* Filters : List of all filters used in the labs with details of supplier, catalogue number or custom supplier assigned name or number, description, and tiff/jpeg/png or excel uploaded spectra
-* PMTs list (fields include name, serial number, date of production, date of installation, color it is used for, QE)
+* PMTs list (fields include name, serial number, date of production, date of installation, microscope name/location, color it is used for, QE measurements)
 * Laser (brand, head serial number, location, date of most recent install, date of cooling liquid replacement, date of last wavelength tuning routine run, measurement of power spectrum at specific wavelength)
 * Scanners type (assembly type (XY mount, XY lens conjugated, XYY) supplier, model, resonant/non-resonant, Res freq)
 * GDD method (one field taking the values of “internal to laser”, “external table”, “both”)